 Finally, another possibility for the CircuitBreakerPolicy is to use Isolate (which forces open and holds open the circuit) and Reset (which closes it again).
 These could be used to build a utility HTTP endpoint that invokes Isolate and Reset directly on the policy.
 Such an HTTP endpoint could also be used, suitably secured, in production for temporarily isolating a downstream system, such as when you want to upgrade it.
 Or it could trip the circuit manually to protect a downstream system you suspect to be faulting.

-Circuit Breaker pattern https://docs.microsoft.com/azure/architecture/patterns/circuit-breaker especially important when orchestrators perform partial application upgrades in phases, as explained later.
+Circuit Breaker pattern https://docs.microsoft.com/azure/architecture/patterns/circuit-breaker

 Health monitoring